On approximating copulas by finite mixtures: Conclusion

 \section{Conclusion}

 Our article provides fundamental tools for approximating any copula arbitrarily well and uses these to propose a practical family of mixtures to provide such an approximation.
-We can then use this approximation to construct a practical copula-based approach for approximating any multivariate distribution arbitrarily well Such a copula approach for universally approximating multivariate distributions is attractive as it allows us to control the degree of approximation of the marginal distributions as well as providing a flexible way of approximating the joint dependence.
+We can then use this approximation to construct a practical copula-based approach for approximating any multivariate distribution arbitrarily well.
+Such a copula approach for universally approximating multivariate distributions is attractive as it allows us to control the degree of approximation of the marginal distributions as well as providing a flexible way of approximating the joint dependence.
+Furthermore, the approach is easy to implement and satisfies good asymptotic properties.
 Thus, our approach can provide an attractive alternative to approximating multivariate distributions by a mixture of normals.
-We also study the approximation properties of mixtures of Gaussian copulas or mixtures of Archimedean copulas and show neither family of mixtures can approximate a general copula arbitrarily well.
+We also study the approximation properties of mixtures of Gaussian copulas or mixtures of Archimedean copulas and show that neither family of mixtures can approximate a general copula arbitrarily well.